christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch07_authorization-authentication.md

 P2SH addresses hide all of the complexity so the person making a payment does not see the script.

-==== Benefits of P2SH
+#### Benefits of P2SH

 The P2SH feature
 offers the following benefits compared to the direct use of complex scripts in outputs:

-- The similarity to original legacy addresses means the sender and the sender's wallet don't need complex engineering to implement P2SH.
+* The similarity to original legacy addresses means the sender and the sender’s wallet don’t need complex engineering to implement P2SH.

-- P2SH shifts the burden in data storage for the long script from the output (which additionally to being stored on the blockchain is in the UTXO set) to the input (only stored on the blockchain).
+* P2SH shifts the burden in data storage for the long script from the output (which additionally to being stored on the blockchain is in the UTXO set) to the input (only stored on the blockchain).

-- P2SH shifts the burden in data storage for the long script from the present time (payment) to a future time (when it is spent).
+* P2SH shifts the burden in data storage for the long script from the present time (payment) to a future time (when it is spent).

-- P2SH shifts the transaction fee cost of a long script from the sender to the recipient, who has to include the long redeem script to spend it.
+* P2SH shifts the transaction fee cost of a long script from the sender to the recipient, who has to include the long redeem script to spend it.

-==== Redeem Script and Validation
+#### Redeem Script and Validation

 You are((("redeem scripts", "validating")))((("validating", "redeem scripts"))) not able to put a P2SH inside a P2SH redeem script because the
 P2SH specification is not recursive.
-Also, while it is technically possible to include +OP_RETURN+ (see <<op_return>>) in a redeem script, as nothing in the rules prevents you from doing so, it is of no practical use because executing +OP_RETURN+ during validation will cause the transaction to be marked invalid.
+Also, while it is technically possible to include +OP_RETURN+ (see [Data Recording Output (OP_RETURN)](#data-recording-output-(op_return))) in a redeem script, as nothing in the rules prevents you from doing so, it is of no practical use because executing +OP_RETURN+ during validation will cause the transaction to be marked invalid.